-If your immune system is weak due to cancer treatment such as chemotherapy, you need to take precautions against getting an infection.
+If your immune system is affected by cancer treatments such as chemotherapy, you need to take precautions against getting an infection.
 Colds and flu are often passed around in organisations or between people who work closely together.
 This happens frequently during winter.

 - Let your colleagues know that you are more susceptible to infections.

-- Move to an office or an isolated desk during treatment and recovery, if you work in an open plan environment.
+- If you work in an open plan environment, move to an office or an isolated desk during treatment and recovery.

 - Work in a well-ventilated space, if possible.